tooploox/holo/Input documentation/VTK_Input_data_specification.md

 Two fields are required; **POINTS** and **CELLS**.

--   **POINTS** defines vertices positions the mesh in one particular frame.
+- **POINTS** define vertices positions the mesh in one particular frame.
 No additional vertices should be found there.
 A vertex is defined by 3 floats, corresponding to its x, y and z coordinates in that particular order.
 Additionally:

     - The integer number after the POINTS flag indicates number of vertices in a mesh.
     - There should be only one vertex per line.
     - Number and order of vertices between frames is not supposed to change.

 - **CELLS** defines mesh facets.
 Currently we support two types of topology -- lines and triangles.
-A facet is defined first by the number of connected points which it consists of and then a list of indexes, indicating the vertices which belong to the facet.
+A facet is defined first by the number of connected vertices followed by the vertices' indexes.
+Vertex index is interpreted according to the entry order specified in POINTS.
 Furthermore:

-	- The number after the CELLS flag indicates number of facets in a mesh.
+    - The integer number after the CELLS flag indicates the number of facets in a mesh (first number) and the total number of integers in the CELL section (second number).
     - There should be only one facet per line.
     - Number and order of facets between frames is not supposed to change.
-	- In case of triangles, counter-clockwise winding order is required.
+    - In case of all polygons, consistent winding order is required.
+We advise using counter-clockwise winding order (as seen from the outside of the mesh), although the clockwise ordering will also work, as long as it is consistent.
+    - Only one **CELLS** section in the file is supported.
+    - We support only polygons (that is, at least 3 vertexes are necessary in a facet line).
+We do not support lines in the anatomical data.

+- The VTK format also requires **CELL_TYPES**, so you should add it to the VTK file.
+Although it is ignored by our application: in our application, the first column within each CELLS row indicates whether it's a triangle, quad etc.

 ## Simulation data
 Dataset type: **POLYDATA**

-Currently, there are two types of data that we can simulate: fibre orientation data and flow simulation data.
+With simulation data we refer to the vector field that we want to visualise on the anatomy described by the mesh in the _anatomical data_ section.
+Currently,we can only visualize vector fields: fibre orientation and flow data.
 Both types differ from each other in structure, which is described below.
-Similarly to the body data, you can find them in the test files within this folder.
+As in the case of the anatomy data, you can find the examples of files and directory structures in this folder.

 ### Fibre orientation data

 Four fields are mandatory: **POINTS**; **SCALARS alpha float**, **SCALARS beta float** and **Vectors fn float** all three under **POINT_DATA** section.

-- **POINTS** are vertices signifying initial vector point.
+- **POINTS** are vertices specifying vector locations.
-	-  The number after the POINTS flag indicates number of vertices in a mesh.
+    - The integer number after the POINTS flag indicates number of vertices in a mesh.
     - There should be only one vertex per line.
     - Number and order of vertices between frames is not supposed to change.

  - **POINT_DATA**
-	- Number by the **CELL_DATA** flag indicates number of colours/vectors and should be consistent with number beside **POINTS** flag.
+    - Number by the **POINT_DATA** flag indicates number of colours/vectors and should be consistent with number of points specified in the **POINTS** section.
-	-

     - **SCALARS alpha float** and **SCALARS beta float** are angles in radians, describing position of the vector orientation in space.
+        - Each angle should be a float.
+        - These values are used for the colormap visualisation of the vector.
-		- There should be only one angle per line and vertex.
+        - There should be only one angle (scalar) per line and vertex.
         - Number and order of angles shouldn't change between the frames.
-		- Each angle in both lists is corresponding to a vertex in **POINTS**, mapped by their order.
+        - Each angle (scalar) corresponds to a vertex in **POINTS**, mapped by their order.
-	- Each angle should be a float.

-	- **Vectors fn float** is a list of vectors, signifying orientation of a particular fibre.
+    - **Vectors fn float** is a list of vectors, defining the orientation of a particular fibre.
         - Similar to **POINTS**, Vectors are described by 3 (x,y,z) floats.
         - There should be only one vector per line and vertex.
         - Each vector is corresponding to a vertex in **POINTS**, mapped by their order.
         - Number and order of vectors between frames is not supposed to change.

+- Note that we ignore the **CELLS** information for the simulation.
+We don't need this information, as we assume that the simulation data is composed only from points.

 ### Flow data
 Four fields are mandatory: **POINTS**; **COLOR_SCALARS** and **Vectors fn float** all two under **CELL_DATA** section.

-- **POINTS** are vertices signifying initial vector point.
+- **POINTS** are vertices that define the initial vector point.
     - The number after the POINTS flag indicates number of vertices in a mesh.
     - There should be only one vertex per line.
     - Number and order of vertices between frames is not supposed to change.

 - **CELL_DATA**
     - Number by the **CELL_DATA** flag indicates number of colours/vectors and should be consistent with number beside **POINTS** flag

     - **COLOR_SCALARS** is a list of 3 dimensional vectors, describing colour of each simulation point in RGB system.
         - Similar to **POINTS**, Vectors are described by 3 (x,y,z) floats.
         - There should be only one RGB vector per line and vertex.
         - Each vector is corresponding to a vertex in **POINTS**, mapped by their order.
         - Number and order of colors between frames is not supposed to change.

     - **Vectors fn float** is a list of vectors, signifying orientation and speed of a particular point in the flow.
 We use this vector's length and color to visualise the speed of this point in the flow.
         - Similar to **POINTS**, Vectors are described by 3 (x,y,z) floats.
         - There should be only one vector per line and vertex.
         - Each vector is corresponding to a vertex in **POINTS**, mapped by their order.
         - Number and order of vectors between frames is not supposed to change.